Haneke/HanekeSwift/README.md

 Because we told the cache to use the `"icons"` format Haneke will execute the format transformation in background and return the resulting value.

-Formats can also be used from the `UIImageView` extension:
+Formats can also be used from the `UIKit` extensions:

 ```swift
 imageView.hnk_setImageFromURL(url, format: iconFormat)